jayitsaha/PracticeCode/readme.md

-This repo is for competetive programming
+This repo is for competitive programming